AHazimy/fastapi-demo/README.md

 - **Database Fallback Mechanism:**
   The application checks for an environment variable called `DATABASE_URL` to obtain the PostgreSQL connection string.
 If this variable is missing, it will automatically fallback to using SQLite, ensuring seamless local development.
 Inside Docker Compose, the service is configured to always run with PostgreSQL as defined in the orchestration file.

-- **Enhanced Validations and Error Handling:**
-  Additional validations have been incorporated, such as:
-  - **Email Validator:** Ensuring that any provided email addresses conform to standard formats.
-  - **Unique Phone Number Check:** The app now returns a meaningful error if a submitted phone number already exists in the database.
-  - Other custom validations and precise error messaging have been implemented to enhance robustness.

-- **Improved Security Practices:**
-  To safeguard sensitive configurations:
-  - Environment variables can be stored securely using services like **Azure Key Vault**.
-This adds an extra layer of security by keeping sensitive details like database credentials out of your source code.
-  - Further security measures include secure error handling and rigorous input validation to prevent common vulnerabilities.

 - **Interactive API Documentation:**
   You can test and interact with the API endpoints using the automatically generated documentation available at [http://localhost:8000/docs].
 This interactive UI makes it easier to understand and try out the various endpoints during development.